Scientists discover method for detecting criminals without DNA and fingertips thanks to microbes

 “The use of AI enabled the creation of mGPS”

 Professor, first of all, congratulations on your breakthrough research.
-In our “super-clean” era due to a widespread use of antiseptics, especially after COVID-19, doctors emphasise more and more that bacteria are of huge importance for the human well-being.
+In our “super-clean” era due to a widespread use of antiseptics, especially after COVID-19, doctors emphasize more and more that bacteria are of huge importance for the human well-being.
 These microorganisms keep us healthy and happy.
 It is surprising to know that these creatures can also keep police workers healthy and happy helping them in crime investigations.
 How did you come up with the idea of doing this research?
 What is your breakthrough about?

 The breakthrough discussed in the sources is about a new AI tool called Microbiome Geographic Population Structure (mGPS).
 This tool can pinpoint the geographic origins of microbial communities with impressive accuracy.
 The tool works like a GPS system, but instead of guiding someone home, it traces the origins of microorganisms found on everyday items such as cell phones, skin, dirt, and even water.